Coral Ridge Avenue Improvements

 - Funding: The Iowa Department of Transportation is contributing $1.7 million, with the balance coming from local funds and assessments.
 The City of North Liberty is also contributing funds to this project since a portion of the project is located within North Liberty.

-- Estimated completion: December 2018 (driving lanes, trail, and traffic signals)
+- Estimated completion: December 2018, weather permitting (driving lanes, trail, and traffic signals)

 Traffic Impact on Coral Ridge Avenue